-Taking liquor inventory at your bar or restaurant can be a pain.
+Taking bar inventory at your bar or restaurant can be a pain.
 But the best way to minimize the pain is to create a liquor inventory spreadsheet that is organized and allows you to keep important information all in one document.
-The mantra for a inventory template is organization = efficiency So let's explore how to stay organized and on top of your bar inventory.
+The mantra for creating an inventory template is Organization = Efficiency So let's explore how to stay organized and on top of your bar inventory.

-Organization is essential for an efficient inventory system that adds value to your business.
+Organization is essential for an building efficient inventory system that strengthens your business.
 Value for a business is measured in dollars.
 So inventory should be more than tallying up bottle counts.
 A valuable inventory strategy should give you detailed information that you can make decisions with to do things like lowering your liquor cost, sticking to a purchasing budget, and keeping your counts in check.

 Another big benefit of inventory is making sure you have the products on hand that you need so service runs smoothly.

 Staying organized will also save you significant time and reduce the frustrations of performing inventory.

 Whether you use a spreadsheet or an inventory solution like Backbar, you should set up separate locations or areas for your items.
 Locations are the physical places that inventory is stored in your restaurant or bar.

 Front Bar | Back Bar | Beer Cooler | Liquor Storage | Wine Room